 You’ve probably seen cattails — Typha latifolia — if you’ve spent much time around slow-moving water in Idaho.
 You can find some right now in draws in the foothills.

-Until I was recently rereading “Braiding Sweetgrass” by Robin Wall Kimmerer, I didn’t know how many uses Indigneous peoples have for cattails, which fall under the category of bulrush plants.
+Until I was recently rereading “Braiding Sweetgrass” by Robin Wall Kimmerer, I didn’t know how many uses Indigenous peoples have for cattails:

 - Cattail leaves can be peeled back and woven to create a wigwam.
 In rain, they saturate with water and don’t let air or water inside the shelter.
 In dry environments, they contract and allow air movement inside.